pierretfie/pierretfie/README.md

 # Hi there, I'm Maina Peter 👋

 Welcome to my GitHub profile!
-I'm a passionate developer who enjoys working with various programming languages.
+I'm a passionate Electrical Engineer and developer who enjoys working with various programming languages.
 Here’s a bit about me:

 ## Most Used Languages